East Lincolnshire Railway

-The East Lincolnshire Railway was a main line railway linking the towns of Boston, Louth and Grimsby in Lincolnshire, England.
+The East Lincolnshire Railway was a main line railway linking the towns of Boston, Alford, Louth and Grimsby in Lincolnshire, England.
 It opened in 1848.
 The ELR Company had leased the line to the Great Northern Railway, and it was the latter which constructed the line and operated it, as its East Lincolnshire Line.

 As the Great Northern Railway completed its network, the East Lincolnshire Line formed a main line to Louth and Grimsby.
 In the latter decades of the nineteenth century seaside leisure pursuits became important, and the line became the trunk route supporting branches to Skegness, Sutton on Sea and Mablethorpe.
 Agricultural produce was important throughout the life of the line.

 As road transport became more convenient, the line lost custom, and in 1970 it closed except for the portion from Boston to Firsby, which supported the Skegness branch, which continued in use.
 All intermediate stations on the ELR, and all of the route from Firsby to Grimsby were closed to passengers in 1970.